-Before traveling outside the U.S., it's important to review your vaccination schedule with your healthcare provider.
+Before traveling outside the U.S., it's important for you to review your vaccine schedule with your healthcare provider.
 This should be done as far in advance as possible so that any special vaccines can be scheduled and given.
-The CDC says if you are planning to travel, review the vaccines below with your healthcare provider at least 4 to 6 weeks before travel begins.
+The CDC recommends that if you are planning to travel, you should review the vaccines below with your healthcare provider at least 4 to 6 weeks before travel begins.
 Some vaccines can't be given at the same time as others.
-Some require more than 1 dose, and some must be given as much as 1 month before travel to protect you.
+Some need more than 1 dose, and some must be given as much as 1 month before travel to protect you.
 These vaccines are not for all people, and there may be specific cases in which they should not be used.

 Review your immunization history with your healthcare provider and be sure that infants and children are on schedule with their vaccine series.
 Adults should have completed the primary series of all childhood vaccines.
 A booster of the adult tetanus-diphtheria (Td) is recommended every 10 years.
 If you have not yet received a tetanus booster containing the pertussis (whooping cough) vaccine known as Tdap, you should receive that vaccine instead of a Td booster alone.
 After the one-time administration of the Tdap vaccine, you should have the Td alone every 10 years.

 The CDC divides travel vaccines into routine, recommended, and required categories.
 Your provider will review all categories with you, specific to the area where you will be traveling.

 The following is a list of vaccines to be considered:

 A yearly influenza (flu) vaccine is recommended by the CDC for everyone age 6 months and older.

 Two pneumococcal vaccines about 8 weeks apart are also recommended for people 65 years or older and for other people at high risk.
 This includes people with heart disease, cancer, diabetes, lung problems such as asthma, kidney problems, or problems with their immune system.